Darkness4/fc2-live-dl-go/README.md

 Similarities:

 - Business logic.
-It follow a similar order with a similar configuration.
-This means that updates can be passed from one project to the other.
+The code follows a similar order with a similar configuration.
+This means that updates and fixes can be passed from one project to the other.

 ## Installation